School Profile

 Volunteers

 Central Manitoulin Public School benefits from the assistance of numerous volunteers.
-Throughout the year, community and parent volunteers assist in classrooms, in the library, on field trips, at assemblies, during concerts and at the Fall Fair, sporting activities and book fairs.
-Our volunteers also contribute to School Council and share their expertise as guest speakers.
-To show our appreciation, Central Manitoulin Public School hosts a breakfast for all volunteers at the end of the school year.
-This annual celebration gives us an opportunity to say thank you for everything they do.
+Throughout the year, community and parent volunteers assist in classrooms, the library, on field trips, at assemblies, during concerts, at the Fall Fair, sporting activities, and book fairs.
+Our volunteers also contribute to the School Council and share their expertise as guest speakers.

 School Council

 Our Council meets regularly and, as an advisory group, provides input to the school administration and the board on matters affecting our school.
-School Council acts as a liaison between the school and the community.
+The School Council acts as a liaison between the school and the community.
 Our School Council holds an appreciation dinner for teachers at the first parent/teacher interview night of the school year.
 They also organize several student activities and raise funds for school improvements.
 They play an integral role in the school improvement planning process by providing valuable input and suggestions.
-This dynamic group is both supportive and eager to make Central Manitoulin Public School the best place possible for staff and students and the community at large.
+This dynamic group is both supportive and eager to make Central Manitoulin Public School the best place possible for staff, students, and the community at large.
+School Council has supported events such as Family Mental Health Awareness Evening and Family Literacy Nights supported by the Parents Reaching Out Grant.

 Learn to Live